mjw56/intro-to-react/topics/what-makes-react-special/PITCHME.md

 - React maintains its own copy of the DOM in JavaScript |
 - Only changes are sent to the browser to be updated |
-- Calling setState in a component, it only re-renders from component called and all children recursively
+- Calling setState only re-renders from call site and below |

 +++